Dealing w/ Toxic People: Pleasures That Calm You | #PeopleSkills

 I remember a colleague from years ago who remained incredibly calm in the face of toxic people.
 Despite the storm of frustration, she moved forward unscathed, with a positive attitude.

-I asked her one day, “What’s your secret when dealing with toxic people?”
+Finally one day, I asked her, “What’s your secret when dealing with toxic people?”
 She replied, “Find pleasure in frustration.”

 7 Pleasures That Calm When Dealing With Toxic People